LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 **2. Newer technology (only supported by newer browsers)**

 You can now even link multiple functions to an event.
-This is the preferred method, and it will be used further here.
+This is the preferred approach, and it will be used in this course.

 ![image](./images/image4.png)